cloudozer/ling/doc/interdom.md

 # Strawman

 The 'strawman' is the component that manages inter-domain message passing.
-When a process what to send a message to another container it puts the message to an envelop:
+When a process what to send a message to another container it puts the message to an envelop and sends it to the strawman.

 ```
 {envelope,Address,Message}